 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #NatureMadeGummies #CollectiveBias

 If there’s one thing I always want more of, it’s sleep.
 My kids live to pounce on me and wake me up, or come ask me questions when my husband is kindly letting me sleep in.
-I thought maybe a sleep mask would help me ignore them, so I’m sharing this free sewing mask pattern!
-This would be a great project to sew if you’re taking any trips soon, or maybe the perfect stocking stuffer for any friends who have little people poking them awake.
+I thought maybe a sleep mask would help me ignore them, so I’m sharing this free sleep mask sewing pattern!
+This would be a great project if you’re taking any trips soon, or maybe the perfect stocking stuffer for any friends who have little people poking them awake.

 Since you can’t buy sleep in a bottle, a fitting collaboration for this post is with Nature Made® Multi for Her plus Omega-3s Adult Gummies.
 This will be the first winter in a long time that I’m not taking prenatal vitamins due to being pregnant or nursing, so I’m glad that I finally have a plan to make sure I’m meeting my daily nutritional needs!
-Nature Made® gives you the assurance that you’re getting the nutrients you seek from your gummies.
-For example, Vitamins A, C, and D as well as zinc help support the immune system.†

 This would be easy to sew up sans the sassy phrase, it’s a nice size to use up scraps but still show off fun fabric prints.
 You can see I used FOE, fold-over elastic, it’s my favorite for headbands because it’s super soft and doesn’t pinch hair when it stretches.